pixlee/android-sdk/doc/kotlin/UI.md

 ```

 ## PXLPhotoRecyclerViewInGrid
 this is a class that extends RecyclerView providing an PXLPhotoAdapter, PXLPhotoView and PXLPhotoViewHolder.
+Please check KtxGalleryGridFragment.kt for example codes in the demo app.
 - you can customize most of ui elements if needed.
+- you can add a header text to the list.
+- you set a header to the grid list.
+- you customize the height of items.
 - infinite scroll is not available here.
-- auto video playing is not available
+- auto video playing is not available.

 Add this to your xml
 ```xml